integrativemodeling/CSN2019/modeling_scripts/README.md

 - job.*.sub are the relevant submission scripts for a SGE cluster (Wynton at UCSF / QB3 Cluster at UCSF).
 - smodeling.*.py are the modeling script for PMI.

+## Input for all the scripts

+All inputs are located in the [data](../data) directory.

-## Scripts used to generate the solution structures of the canonical CSN complex and in presence of CSN9:
+## Scripts used to generate the solution structures of the canonical and noncanonical CSN complex:

 - `job_cop9_dss_bms_dhs.sub` and `smodeling_dss_bms_dhs.py` are used in combination to generate the solution structure of the canonical CSN complex using BMSO, DHSO, and DSSO crosslinking data, excluded volution, and connectivity restraints.

-- `job_cop9_dss_bms_dhs_plus.sub` and `smodeling_dss_bms_dhs_plus.py` are used in combination to generate the solution structure of the CSN complex with CSN9 using BMSO, DHSO, and DSSO crosslinking data, excluded volution, and connectivity restraints.
+- `job_cop9_dss_bms_dhs_plus.sub` and `smodeling_dss_bms_dhs_plus.py` are used in combination to generate the solution structure of the noncanonical CSN complex using BMSO, DHSO, and DSSO crosslinking data, excluded volution, and connectivity restraints.

 ## Scripts used to validate the structure of the canonical CSN complex by dataset-wide cross-validation